khevamann/CordovaAppleMusic/README.md

 # CordovaAppleMusic
 Access Apple Music from Cordova.
-This plugin was built to extend zwand19's plugin, and provides other features that the original plugin does not have.
+I built this plugin to extend zwand19's plugin, and provides other features that the original plugin does not have.
 Please feel free to ask me any questions you may have.

 ## Installation